RiddleAndCode/ECLet_STM32/README.md

 To test the functionality of our setup start with a simple program create true random numbers.
 To be assured that our TRNG ( true number generator) is trustworthy the random command will be delegated to the secure element.

 Open a new file inside the Arduino IDE.
 Load the Sketch rnc_crypto_random from the Arduino library or open a new file and save it under the name of your choice.
+Copy and replace the code you already fine in your new sketch window.
+Save the file again.

 ```
 /* Load all relevant driver files to directly